 Jacob Fuchs

-When Jacob Fuchs was born on 3 June 1806, in Eitra, Kreis Hersfeld, Hesse-Nassau, Prussia, German Empire, his father, Johann Heinrich Fuchs, was 30 and his mother, Catharine Elisabeth Both, was 30.
+When Jacob Fuchs was born on 3 June 1806, in Eitra, Hersfeld, Hesse-Nassau, Prussia, Germany, his father, Johann Heinrich Fuchs, was 30 and his mother, Catharine Elisabeth Both, was 30.
 He had at least 4 sons and 6 daughters with Elizabeth Christina Frei.
-He immigrated to United States in 1866.
+He immigrated to United States in 1866 and lived in Wayne Township, Allen, Indiana, United States in 1900.
 He died on 14 June 1882, in Strawn, Livingston, Illinois, United States, at the age of 76, and was buried in Strawn, Livingston, Illinois, United States.

 Photos and Memories (0)